 “At all ATVBC events, the wearing of an approved safety helmet is mandatory,” said Matthews.

-By law, ATVers in B.C. are required to wear an approved safety helmet while operating on public land.
-This law applies to those riding UTVs or side-by-sides as well.
+By law, those on an ATV or ride-astride vehicle in B.C. are required to wear an approved safety helmet while operating on public land.

-Let’s talk about side-by-sides for a moment.
-Equipped with car-like driving features, seatbelts and roll bars, they can give the false impression of added safety.
-Side-by-sides are powerful vehicles, however, and they have a high centre of gravity so rollovers and crashes can and do occur.
+But let's talk about side-by-sides for a moment.
+Equipped with car-like driving features, seatbelts and rollbars, they can give the false impression of added safety.
+They are powerful vehicles, however, and have a high centre of gravity so rollovers and crashes can and do occur.

 The helmet law applies to side-by-side riders as well, and if the vehicle comes from the manufacturer with a seatbelt, it must be worn when riding on public land. — Monte Smith photo